mstolet/Harvest-Data-Analysis/README.md

-# Devsquad's harvest data analysis
+# Harvest data analysis

 # Description
-Harvest is a time tracking and reporting software used by many companies, one of them being Devsquad.
-In this project a database from Devsquad's harvest account is being analyzed.
-The project is devided in five main tasks, in which mainly hypothesis are being tested.
+Harvest is a time tracking and reporting software used by many companies.
+In this project a database from a company Harvest account is being analyzed.
+The project is devided in five main tasks, in which hypothesis are being tested.

 # Data
 You can download the databased used in this project, although is not necessary, here: